Great Britain at the 2024 Summer Olympics

 Rowing, by gold medals (three), and cycling, by overall medals (11), were the most successful disciplines for Team GB in Paris.
 Great Britain won three medals in three events in triathlon, including one gold, and five medals, including two golds, from six equestrian events, with every member of the equestrian team, and all but one member of the triathlon team bringing home a medal.
 British athletes won medals in all four velodrome team events, all five athletics stadium relays, all four synchronised diving events, all three equestrian team events, eight rowing boats, the mixed triathlon relay and a unique second successive gold in the men's 4 × 200 metres freestyle relay for the same four swimmers who had previously won gold in Tokyo, a feat never achieved previously by any nation in a swimming event.

-A number of previous British Olympic champions ended their competitive career in Paris; Tom Daley announced his retirement after winning a British record fifth diving medal in five games in the men's 10 metre synchronised platform, a silver with Noah Williams, who himself later became only the third male British diver to win an individual platform medal; Andy Murray withdrew from the tennis singles but reached the quarter-finals in the men's doubles with Dan Evans in his final tournament; and six-time Olympic medallist Max Whitlock finished fourth in both the men's team and the individual pommel horse finals in his fourth and final Olympic Games.
+A number of previous British Olympic champions ended their competitive career in Paris: Tom Daley announced his retirement after winning a British record fifth diving medal in five games in the men's 10 metre synchronised platform, a silver with Noah Williams, who himself later became only the third male British diver to win an individual platform medal; Andy Murray withdrew from the tennis singles but reached the quarter-finals in the men's doubles with Dan Evans in his final tournament; and six-time Olympic medallist Max Whitlock finished fourth in both the men's team and the individual pommel horse finals in his fourth and final Olympic Games.

 65 medals were won, the third most overall medals won by any nation in the Games after the United States and China, beating the amount won in Tokyo 2020 and the lower target of 50 set by UK Sport.
-14 gold medals were won, the lowest amount since Athens 2004, leading to a final ranking of 7th in the medal table.
+However only 14 gold medals were won, the lowest amount since Athens 2004, leading to a final ranking of 7th in the medal table.